apnadkarni/blt/doc/drawerset.rst

   operation or the Tk **option** command.
 The resource class is "BltDrawerset".
 The resource name is the name of the widget::

-    option add *BltDrawerset.anchor n
+    option add *BltDrawerset.autoraise true
-    option add *BltDrawerset.Anchor e
+    option add *BltDrawerset.Background grey70

   The following widget options are available\:

   **-activehandlecolor** *colorName*
-    Specifies the background color of the drawer's handle when it is active.
-    *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
+    Specifies the background color of a drawer handles when they are active.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
+This can be overriden by the drawer's **-activehandlecolor** option.
 The default is "grey90".

   **-activehandlerelief** *reliefName*
     Specifies the default relief when a drawer's handle is active.
 This